mrjeoffrey/day-planner/README.md

 # dayplanner
-A versatile dayplanner for developers.
+A versatile dayplanner application for users to save events each hour of the day.
 Keep your life organized day by day.
+Powered by jQuery

 ## Install
 To use this dayplanner as a template, open `terminal` or `gitbash` and move to Desktop